When Less Is More: Systematic Analysis of Cascade-Based Community Detection

 The results on the synthetic LFR model are shown in Figure~\ref{fig:LFR}, which confirms the conclusions made previously on the real-world data.
-Here it is clearly seen that \textsc{Oracle} can be beaten by others if the number of cascades is large.
+Here it is clearly seen that \textsc{Clique} has good and stable performance and that \textsc{Oracle} can be beaten by others if the number of cascades is large.